pasever/hangman/README.md

 ## Instructions

-The completed game should meet the following criteria:

-1. The completed game should be able to receive user input using the `inquirer` or `prompt` npm packages.
+1. This game receives an user input using the `inquirer` npm packages.

 2. Feel free to use as many different types of constructor functions as you are able to, but at a minimum, you must create the following constructor functions: